In its heyday, Alcatraz was the ultimate maximum security prison.

 Frank Lee Morris (1926-??) was born in Washington, D.C. and was orphaned at age 11, spending most of his formative years in foster homes.
 He was convicted of his first crime at the age of 13, and by his late teens had been arrested for crimes ranging from narcotics possession to armed robbery.
-Morris was exceptionally intelligent, ranking in the top 2% of the general population as measured by IQ testing.
+Morris was exceptionally intelligent, ranking in the top two percent of the general population as measured by IQ testing.
 He served time in Florida and Georgia, then escaped from the Louisiana State Penitentiary while serving 10 years for bank robbery.
 He was recaptured a year later while committing a burglary and sent to Alcatraz in 1960.
 He, along with John and Clarence Anglin, escaped in June 1962 and were never seen again.

 As the days went by, the FBI, the Coast Guard, Bureau of Prison authorities, and others began to find more evidence and piece together the ingenious escape plan.
 The investigators were aided by Allen West who didn’t make it out of his cell in time.
-Here’s what they learned.

-The group had begun laying plans the previous December when one of them came across some old saw blades.
+The agents discovered that the group had begun laying plans the previous December when one of them came across some old saw blades.
 Using crude tools — including a homemade drill made from the motor of a broken vacuum cleaner — the conspirators each loosened the air vents at the back of their cells by painstakingly drilling closely spaced holes around the cover so the entire section of the wall could be removed.
 Once through, they hid the holes with whatever they could — a suitcase, a piece of cardboard, etc.

 At the same time, they were looking for a way out of the building.
 The ceiling was a good 30 feet high, but using a network of pipes they climbed up and eventually pried open the ventilator at the top of the shaft.
-They kept it in place temporarily by fashioning a fake bolt out of soap.
+They kept it in place temporarily by fashioning a fake bolt made out of soap.